-- Download the maps from here: https://lambda.gsfc.nasa.gov/product/foreground/ebv_map.cfm - Load this healpix extinction map in Aladin by drag and drop or using , select the tab and fill the path and filename of the fits file (lambda_sfd_ebv.fits) - do not hesitate to change the colour table of this map, zoom in, zoom out, ... - Click on the name of the extinction plane, then go to the "Coverage" menu on top of your screen and select "Generate a MOC based on ..." and "the current image".
+- Download the maps from here: https://lambda.gsfc.nasa.gov/data/foregrounds/ SFD/lambda sfd ebv.fits - Load this healpix extinction map in Aladin by drag and drop or using b, select the File tab and fill the path and filename of the fits file (lambda\sfd\ebv.fits)

+• do not hesitate to change the colour table of this map, zoom in, zoom out, ...

+Click on the name of the extinction plane, then go to the "Coverage" menu on top of your screen and select "Generate a MOC based on ..." and "the current image".

-- Make sure the selected plane is lambda_sfd_ebv and give the range [0 ...
+- Make sure the selected plane is lambda\sfd\ebv and give the range [0 ...
 0.5] for the Pixel range.
 Keep the MOC resolution to Order 10 (3.435' pixels) which will be enough for the purpose of this tutorial.
-Then click CREATE - The coverage of all regions corresponding to pixel values below 0.5 is now available as a MOC in Aladin and displayed
+Then click CREATE - The coverage of all regions corresponding to pixel values below 0.5 is now available as a MOC in Aladin and displayed intersection of both coverages by clicking CREATE